uzbit/wootrex-bio-api-docs/README.md

 ##### Palindrome Repeat (Code 202)
 A palindrome repeat is identified as a contiguous region that would likely form a hairpin.
 These must be at least 10bp and of at least 85% identity.
 The "value" field returned by the API is a score that is a combination of length and identity of the palindrome.
 Represented in dark green in the result image.
 Represented in yellow in the result image.

+##### Tandem Repeat (Code 203)
+A tandem repeat is identified as a contiguous region has repeated number of k-mers of a specific type.
+For instance, a homopolymer is a special case of a tandem repeate where k=1.
+Another example of a tandem repeat is where the kmer "CGA" is repeated 4 times in a row: CGACGACGACGA.
+These types of repeats can cause issues in oligo synthesis.
+Tandem repeats are displayed in pink.

 ##### ΔG - Overlapping Oligo Pairs (Code 401)
 Two oligos designed to overlap but have a higher (more positive) the other oligos do that are intended to overlap by at least abs(Minimum Z-Score Cutoff).
 Represented in darker blue in the result image.